knuxify/fxtumblr/README.md

 Unfortunately, standard embeds are too limited to fully display an entire Tumblr thread.
 Thus, there's optional support for rendering threads using a headless web browser.
 (Renders are enabled on the official instance.)

-In order to make use of it, set `renders_enable` in your config.
-Then, run `./run-renderer.sh` to start the renderer process.
+In order to make use of it, set `renders_enable` in your config, install the relevant package for your backend (see the next paragraph), and run `./run-renderer.sh` to start the renderer process.

 The available backends (selectable with `renders_browser` in the config) are:

-- `pyppeteer` (default) - uses pyppeteer package and system install of Chromium.
-- `playwright-chromium` - uses Playwright and Chromium.
+- `playwright-chromium` (default) - uses Playwright and Chromium (requires `playwright`).
-- `playwright-firefox` - uses Playwright and Firefox.
-- `playwright-webkit` - uses Playwright and WebKit.
+- `playwright-webkit` - uses Playwright and WebKit (untested) (requires `playwright`).
+- `pyppeteer` - uses pyppeteer package and system install of Chromium (requires `pyppeteer`).
+Has some weird rendering bugs under Docker, and is unmaintained upstream; however, it's your only option if you're not on an x86_64 or aarch64 system with glibc.

-Pyppeteer is the simplest.
-Playwright is the most accurate, up-to-date and supports more platforms (and will likely become the default in the near future).
+Playwright is the most accurate and up-to-date.
+Pyppeteer is simpler and runs on more platforms.
 Which one works best is up to you.

 Run `playwright install chromium` to let Playwright download its own Chromium build.